'Usṭūra series: Setting and style

 The novels are set on a fantasy island-continent named Ethera.
 At the beginning of the series, Ethera is inhabited by humans (whose society is organised into various kingdoms, empires, cities, and so forth), Mawrizurs (elf-like people who have magic powers derived from the Earth and who serve Nature, communicating telepathically with their magical horses), and al-Fursan al-Jawāla (translated by Noura Al Noman as "Mounted Rangers" and by Nardeen Dow as "Wandering Knights", who also have magical powers and who have cut their ties with humans several generations prior to the story).

 Ethera's civilisation is threatened by the Nazīl, ogre-like barbarians whom humans and al-Fursan al-Jawāla once sought to annihilate.
 Humans' contest with the Nazīl is presented in the books as a struggle between good and evil.

 Ethera is neighboured by Micora, another island, inhabited by dwarves.
 The world also features dragons, mermaids, gods, and pirates.

 According to Nardeen Dow, "similar to Game of Thrones, the book does not revolve around a hero figure; instead, readers are presented with various figures as main characters.
 On occasions, one of the main characters dies, and the reader starts to follow the story of another."

 Summary

 أسطورة العودة ("the legend of return")

 In the summary of Dow,The first book begins with rumors of the imminent attack of the Nazeels on human settlements.
 These rumors travel fast to the court of kings in the capitals of kingdoms and empires, and everyone hears of the impending attack and speculates about the fate of mankind in the next war.
 However, the Nazeels [...] fail in the attempt because of the union between the Wandering Knights and the men.
-The book further shows the interactions between the three people who live in Ethera.
+The book further shows the interactions between the three peoples who live in Ethera.